spm/spm-docs/docs/courses/index.md

 ??? note "Can I get a discount if I am unemployed?"
     We regret we are not able to offer any discounts other than the discounted rate for students.

+??? note "Do you offer fee waivers?"
+    We provide a fee waiver option for individuals who reside and work in countries ranking on the [2025 UNESCO Institute of Statistics and World Bank List of Low and Lower-Middle Income Countries](https://www.humanbrainmapping.org/files/faq/2025_UNESCO_List_Abstract_Fee_Waiver_FINAL.pdf) (based on gross national income per capita).
+Please contact the [FIL admin team](mailto:ion.fil.reception@ucl.ac.uk) for more information about the process.